© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 18th century garden feature at Hanworth Park is a scheduled monument protected by Historic England under reference 1002008.
 View the official record →

-Hanworth Park is a landscape garden feature dating from the eighteenth century located in Middlesex, England.
+Hanworth Park is a registered historic garden and landscape in Middlesex that retains features from the eighteenth century.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1002008.

 18th century garden feature at Hanworth Park is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1002008.